Cara Williams: Film and television

-Williams's first credited role was in the Western Wide Open Town released in 1941.
+Williams's first credited role was in the Western Wide Open Town, released in 1941.
 She followed this with the dramas Girls Town (1942) and Happy Land (1943) with Don Ameche.
 She appeared uncredited in the Oscar-nominated musical film Sweet and Low-Down and as a secretary in the Oscar-winning film Laura (both 1944) directed by Otto Preminger.
 She also had a supporting role in the drama In the Meantime, Darling, which stars Jeanne Crain.
 Around this time, she took some time off, marrying her first husband, Alan Gray, in 1945, and having her daughter Cathy.

 She had supporting roles in the Oscar-nominated films Boomerang (1947) directed by Elia Kazan, and (uncredited) in Sitting Pretty (1948).
 She next had supporting roles in The Saxon Charm (1948), which stars Susan Hayward, and Knock on Any Door (1949), which stars Humphrey Bogart.

-Williams started the early 1950s by appearing often in television.
+Williams started the early 1950s by appearing often on television.
 She played supporting roles in the musicals The Girl Next Door (1953) and The Great Diamond Robbery (1954).
 She also appeared in Monte Carlo Baby (1951), a comedy with Audrey Hepburn.
 Williams took time off during this period in which she was married to John Drew Barrymore and gave birth to their son, John Blyth Barrymore, in 1954.

-Williams performed in the film Meet Me in Las Vegas (1956), in which she performs the song "I Refuse to Rock n Roll" and a supporting role in The Helen Morgan Story (1957), which stars Ann Blyth and Paul Newman.
+Williams performed in the film Meet Me in Las Vegas (1956), in which she performed the song "I Refuse to Rock n Roll" and a supporting role in The Helen Morgan Story (1957), which stars Ann Blyth and Paul Newman.
 She was cast as Billy's mother in The Defiant Ones (1958), which was nominated for the Academy Award for Best Picture and for which she was nominated for the Golden Globe and Academy Award for Best Supporting Actress.
 In Never Steal Anything Small (1959), a musical comedy, she appeared with James Cagney.
 Williams also co-starred with Danny Kaye in the comedy film The Man from the Diner's Club (1963).